Conor Wilkinson: Leyton Orient

 On 17 June 2019, after scoring 12 league goals in 23 games for Dagenham & Redbridge in the previous season, Wilkinson joined newly promoted League Two side Leyton Orient for an undisclosed fee.
 Wilkinson was offered a new deal due to his contract expiring but chose to leave the club.

 Walsall

 Wilkinson joined EFL League Two side Walsall on a two-year deal on 1 July 2021.

 Motherwell

 On 4 July 2023, Motherwell announced the signing of Wilkinson to a two-year contract after his Walsall contract had ended the previous season.

 Colchester United

 On 3 January 2024, Wilkinson signed for Colchester United for an undisclosed fee.

 On 15 August 2024, Colchester announced that Wilkinson had left the club after having his contract terminated by mutual consent.

 Solihull Moors

-On the 16th of August 2024, one day after terminating his contract with Colchester United, Wilkinson signed for Solihull Moors.
+On 16 August 2024, Wilkinson joined National League club Solihull Moors.

+On 16 September 2026, he joined fellow National League club Boreham Wood on a three-month loan deal.